phrafsanjani/task-manager/README.md

 and assigns the task to the employee.
 + `schedule` command: the input of this command is a date in the form `dd-mm` followed by an employee's SSID.
-It removes the employee's previous tasks in that day and then assigns to the employee the maximum subset of the doable tasks of the day and prints them to the console(a greedy algorithm).
+It removes the employee's previous tasks in that day and then assigns to the employee the maximum subset of the doable tasks in the day and prints them to the console(a greedy algorithm).
 + `exit` command: saves the changes in the file and exits the program.
 ## Implementation